AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 ![](assets/reporting_descriptive_exclusion_menu.png)

-This will take you to the descriptive analysis wizard and the analysis will concern the recipient exclusion logs.
+This will take you to the descriptive analysis assistant and the analysis will concern the recipient exclusion logs.

 For example, you could display the domains of all excluded addresses and sort them by exclusion date.